The IAX configuration file (iax.conf) contains

 (channel)Specific codecs can be allowed or disallowed, limiting codec

-use to those preferred by the system designer. allow
+use to those preferred by the system designer. allow and disallow can also be defined on a

 per-channel basis.
-Keep in mind that allow
+Keep in mind that allow statements in the [general] section will carry over to

 attempted in the order in which the codecs are defined.
 Best

-practice suggests that you define disallow=all
+practice suggests that you define disallow=all, followed by explicit

-statements for each codec
+allow statements for each codec

 you wish to use.
-If nothing is defined, allow=all
+If nothing is defined, allow=all is assumed:

 disallow=all allow=ulaw allow=gsm allow=ilbc